Nikos1001/discord-impostor/README.md

-# discord-impostor
+# discord_impostor
 A python package for creating Discord bots that pretend to be real users

 ### Installation

-To install discord-impostor, simply run ```pip install discord-impostor```
+To install DiscordImpostor, simply run ```pip install DiscordImpostor```

 ### Basic Usage

-To login into Discord with discord-imposter, you need to create and authorize an "Agent".
+To login into Discord with DiscordImposter, you need to create and authorize an "Agent".

 ```